 A smart trainer is also a good option if you’re fortunate enough to have two bikes.
 You can set one bike up ‘permanently’ inside on your smart trainer, and use your other, power meter equipped bike for outdoor rides.

 CycleOps Magnus Trainer

-3. Power meter pedals on a stationary bike
+3. Power meter pedals on a spin bike

-Some people already have an indoor stationary bike they like to use, but want to add a power meter to it.
+Some people already have an indoor spin bike they like to use, but want to add a power meter to it.
 No problem.
-Power meter pedals to the rescue!
+Power meter pedals to the rescue.
 Simply remove the existing pedals and screw on a set of power meter pedals and you’re good to go.
-While power meter pedals fit the vast majority of stationary bikes – exceptions do exist, so contact us with any questions.
+This is by far the quickest and easiest way to add a power meter to your spin bike.
+While power meter pedals fit the vast majority of spin bikes – exceptions do exist, so contact us with any questions.

-Note that some stationary bikes have built in power measurement.
+Note that some spin bikes have built in power measurement.
 However often times they don’t broadcast to your bike computer – so you can’t record power data for later use and analysis.
-In addition, there is a high likelihood that the accuracy of your stationary bike won’t match up well with the power meter you might be using on your outdoor bike.
+In addition, there is a high likelihood that the accuracy of your spin bike won’t match up well with the power meter you might be using on your outdoor bike.
 When this happens, it makes comparing your indoor and outdoor power data difficult.
-So for this reason, we like to use dedicated power meters like the ones pictured below.
+So for these reasons, we like to use dedicated power meters like the ones pictured below.

 Favero Assioma DUO

 So there you have it, your indoor power meter options in a nutshell.
 Hopefully there is an option here that works for you.
 Please contact us with any questions and keep the power going…indoors and out!